-Over 5 million of emergency room visits in 2011 were related to drugs or alcohol.
+Over 5 million emergency room visits in 2011 were related to drugs or alcohol.

 The Controlled Substances Act

 The Controlled Substances Act (CSA) is a law that regulates legal and illegal drugs in the United States.
-Under the CSA, drugs are categorized into different “schedules” according to a drug’s perceived dangerousness and potential for dependence.
-For example, heroin is classified as a schedule I drug because of its illegal status and extremely addictive qualities.
-In contrast, legal medications, such as over-the-counter pain relievers and cough suppressants, are categorized under schedule V because of their low chances for abuse.
+Under the CSA, drugs are categorized into different “schedules” according to a drug’s perceived danger and potential for dependence.
+For example, Heroin is classified as a Schedule I drug because of its illegal status and extremely addictive qualities.
+Legal medications on the other hand, such as over-the-counter Painkillers and cough Suppressants, are categorized as Schedule V because of their low chances for abuse.